-Sam devotes his practice to trademark, copyright, unfair competition and advertising issues with a focus on global strategy, counseling, disputes, litigation and licensing.
-For more than 25 years, he has managed and directed a team for some of the world’s most respected brands.
+Sam devotes his practice to trademark, copyright, unfair competition and advertising issues.
+For more than 25 years, he has managed and directed a team for securing and protecting some of the world’s most respected brands.
 Sam is co-chair of the firm’s Intellectual Property section and chair of the Trademark Group.

 How Sam Helps Clients

 Sam works closely with clients as a collaborative team focused on achieving a common goal.
 He manages and directs trademark and copyright enforcements, online and social media take-down actions, foreign anti-counterfeiting actions, domain name arbitration proceedings, large global trademark portfolios, licensing and due diligence.
 He has obtained injunctive relief against client competitors in trademark infringement litigation.